Hulu0202/Hulu0202.github.io/_pages/about.md

 Project
 ======
-- MiniOB (A mini version of oceanbase)
+- MiniOB (A mini-version of OceanBase)
 - 懂球帝 (A platform for predicting the results of sports events based on Machine Learning & KnowledgeGraph)
 - Orca (A financial database evaluation suite)
 - Osprey (A big data trading platform based on zero-knowledge proof)